 The key to a catchy subject line is one that quickly and descriptively summarizes the nature of your email in as few words as possible.
 However, don’t make it too short.
 You’ll ideally want to make your subject line between 30-50 characters.

-Example: “New cloud-based Office 365 service launched by Exclaimer”
+Example: “New cloud-based Microsoft 365 (formerly Office 365) service launched by Exclaimer”

 Hook your audience